-With a wealth of experience in employment, property and trusts law, Amy appears in courts and tribunals and the High Court, as well as at appellate level in the Employment Appeal Tribunal and Court of Appeal.
-She advises and acts for the full spectrum of claimants and defendants/respondents.
-Her clients range from individuals to local authorities, private companies, charities, police constabularies as well as national chains and statutory corporations, and include Transport for London, Network Rail, the City of London Police and Metropolitan Police.
+Highly experienced in employment, property and trusts law, Amy appears in courts and tribunals and the High Court, as well as at appellate level in the Employment Appeal Tribunal and Court of Appeal.
+She advises and acts for the full spectrum of claimants and respondents/defendants.
+Her clients range from individuals to local authorities, local government bodies, private companies, charities, a wide variety of educational bodies, police constabularies as well as national chains and statutory corporations.

-Amy is an adjudicator for airline disputes involving claims for the delay and cancellation of flights, denial of boarding, downgrading and other financial claims governed by Regulation (EC) No 261/2004, delay and lost, stolen or damaged luggage governed by the Montreal Convention 1999 as well as claims against both airlines and airports from persons of restricted mobility under Regulation (EC) No 1107/2006.
+Amy is an adjudicator for airline disputes involving claims for the delay and cancellation of flights, discrimination of persons of restricted mobility, denial of boarding, lost luggage and other financial claims governed by Regulation (EC) No 261/2004, the Montreal Convention 1999 and Regulation (EC) No 1107/2006.

 Amy gives in-house talks and seminars on a breadth of topics and is a trained mediator.
 She is a member of the Gibraltar Bar.

 Amy acts for and advises both claimants and respondents across diverse spheres of work.
-Respondent clients have included multi-nationals, local government, schools, banks and financial institutions, limited companies, charities and associations, the Metropolitan and City of London police and Network Rail.
+Respondent clients have included multi-nationals, local government, schools, universities and colleagues, banks and financial institutions, limited companies, charities and associations and statutory corporations.

 Amy appears regularly in tribunals and the Employment Appeal Tribunal and has appeared in the Court of Appeal.
-She covers a broad spectrum of employment work, including discrimination, unfair dismissal, redundancy, TUPE, equal pay, whistle-blowing, health & safety, breach of contract, stress at work, working time regulations and trade union disputes.
-Her practice includes employment actions in the civil courts, where she has advised variously on restraint of trade proceedings and the wrongful dismissal of senior executives.
+She covers a broad spectrum of employment work, including discrimination based on sex and maternity, age, disability, race, nationality, and religion and belief, ordinary and automatic unfair dismissal, redundancy, employment status, TUPE, equal pay, whistle-blowing, health & safety, breach of contract, stress at work, working time regulations, national minimum wage claims, holiday pay and trade union disputes.
+Her practice includes employment actions in the civil courts, where she has advised variously on restraint of trade and restrictive covenant proceedings and the wrongful dismissal of senior executives.
 She has also advised/represented clients in relation to employment disputes in Gibraltar and in Northern Ireland.

 Amy has extensive experience of representing clients in both judicial and private mediations.